Flight-Free-UK/flight_free_uk_website/source/posts/should-i-offset-my-flight.html.markdown

 * BA = £10 per tonne
 * Easyjet = £3 per tonne (EasyJet abandoned its offset scheme in 2022, preferring to focus on green technology and so-called 'sustainable' aviation fuel)

+The vast disparities between these costs show that offsetting is somewhat arbitrary.
+There is some regulation to the industry, for example with Gold Standard offsets, but even those are open to fraud and don’t always live up to their promise.
+Ultimately, offsetting has become a tradable commodity – just one more morally questionable industry to add to the list.

 #### Behaviour change

 The main problem with offsets is that they make us think our emissions don’t count, so we continue our polluting behaviour.
+If we believe that the harm caused by our flights has been balanced out elsewhere, there’s no incentive for us to cut down.

+This is the main reason that Flight Free UK doesn’t support carbon offsetting in any form.
+While some carbon reduction projects are worthwhile and can have a positive impact, they should be supported for their own merit, rather than being used to allow our emissions to keep on rising.

+A good way to put it, [as expressed by a US colleague](https://x.com/flyingless/status/1457347928364826630?s=20), is, “If you have to take a flight, own the emissions and don’t offset.
+If you don’t feel comfortable owning the emissions, what does that say about the value of a flight?”

+Fundamentally, the most reliable way to reduce the emissions from your flight is not to take it in the first place.
+The solution, as always, is the most simple one: fly less.